CanberraOceanRacingClub/namadgi3/Batemans_Bay_Hazards.md

 The area between Snapper Island and Observation point is shallow and dangerous -- stay clear.

+## Denham's Beach reef

+When travelling between Casey's Beach and Surf Beach stand well off shore to avoid the reef which extends a consdierable distance from the point at the Northern end of Danham's beach.

 ## Black Rock

 This small but prominant island is a hazard located off Lilli Pilli at the southern end of the bay.
 The island is